srikumarks/codaholic/_posts/2014-02-11-bye-bye-js-promises.markdown

 ## The error model in the `task` macro

-The `task` macro supports `catch` and `finally` clauses, but no `try`, due to reason (1) in the previous section.
-The scope of error handling is that of the task.
+The `task` macro supports `catch` and `finally` clauses, but no `try`, due to reason (1) in the previous section. <del datetime="2014-05-12T10:30:00Z+05:30">The scope of error handling is that of the task.</del> The clauses are block scoped so you can reason about error behaviour at the block level.

 ### throw